MapColonies/gpkg2tiles/README.md

 ## Configurations

-There is a a `.settings` file in which you can configure whether you are working against an `S3` server of `FS`.
+There is a a `.settings` file in which you can configure whether you are working against an `S3` server or `FS`.

 Besides `S3` settings, the CLI allows you to change default values for your current usage of the `gdal2tiles` utility, such as: resampling method, number of processes for the run, profile etc. You can choose to run the script in debug mode as well.